levikline/vscode-style-ext-switcher/README.md

 ## Example Directory Structure

 Consider a project structure where you have a `NavigationBar` component folder containing `index.tsx` and `NavigationBar.module.scss`.
-This is a typical scenario where `vscode-styleswitch` proves useful.
+This is a typical scenario where `vscode-style-ext-switcher` proves useful.

 ```plaintext
 my-project/